FK Olimpik

 Fudbalski klub Olimpik Sarajevo (lit.
-'Football Club Olimpik Sarajevo') was a professional football club from Sarajevo, based in the part of the city which is called Otoka.
-Being one of the first teams to be formed in independent Bosnia and Herzegovina, they started off playing in the top tier right at the start of the club's formation in 1993.
-Having played in the Premier League of Bosnia and Herzegovina in several swaths since 1994, after the 2016–17 season they were relegated into the First League of the Federation of Bosnia and Herzegovina, the country's second-tier league, where they played until the 2019–20 season, before getting promoted back to the Premier League.
+'Football Club Olimpik Sarajevo') was a professional football club from Sarajevo, based in the Otoka neighbourhood.
+Being one of the first teams to be formed in independent Bosnia and Herzegovina, they joined the country's top division, the Premier League of Bosnia and Herzegovina, upon its inception in 1993.
+After the 2016–17 season, they were relegated into the First League of the Federation of Bosnia and Herzegovina, the country's second-tier league, where they played until the 2019–20 season, before getting promoted back to the Premier League.
+The club was dissolved in 2021.

-Olimpik's only prestigious trophy came in the 2014–15 season, when the club beat Široki Brijeg to win the Bosnian Cup.
+Olimpik's only major trophy came in the 2014–15 season, when the club beat Široki Brijeg to win the Bosnian Cup.